 Many activities have legal ages (the minimum age you can legally do something) to try to protect children growing up.
 Below is a guide describing what you are allowed to do at different ages.

 at the age of 5

 at the age of 6

 - you must have started school.
 If your parents want to teach you at home they must get an exemption from the Ministry of Education

 at the age of 10

 - you can be charged for murder or manslaughter

 at the age of 12

-- you can be charged with very serious criminal offences other than murder or manslaughter
+- you can be charged with certain very serious criminal offences as well as murder or manslaughter

 at the age of 14

 - you can be left at home alone

-- you can baby-sit children (if you are capable of reasonable supervision and care)
+- you can baby-sit children (if you are capable of providing reasonable supervision and care to those children)

 - you can be prosecuted for any criminal offence

 at the age of 16

 - you can sit a driving test and obtain your learner licence

-- you can leave home without consent from your parents (there are exceptions e.g. if there are serious concerns about your welfare then you may be placed under the guardianship of the court and the court decides you should not live alone)
+- you can leave home without consent from your parents (there are exceptions e.g. if there are serious concerns about your welfare then you may be placed under the guardianship of the court and the court may decide where you should live)

-- you can get married or enter a civil union with your parents’ consent – your parents will no longer be your guardians if you do
+- you can get married or enter a civil union with your parents’ consent – your parents will no longer be your guardians once you do

 - you can decide which parent you want to live with if your parents split up